inab/ENTRUST_TRE_Requirements_Repository/README.md

-CONTRIBUTING.md         Contribution and change governance guidelines CODE_OF_CONDUCT.md      Behavioural expectations for contributors NOTICE.md               Project attribution and funding acknowledgement LICENSE                 Terms for reuse of repository contents
+CONTRIBUTING.md         Contribution and change governance guidelines CODE_OF_CONDUCT.md      Behavioural expectations for contributors NOTICE.md               Project attribution and funding acknowledgement LICENSE,md                 Terms for reuse of repository contents
 ```
 ## Access to the Requirements Catalogue